AudreyLau8/COVID-Central/README.md

 # Description
-Static informational website about COVID-19.
+Static informational website about COVID-19 built with HTML, CSS, and some Javascript.
 Contains Chinese translations.

 # Background
 Summer 2020 Web Design Course at Mission Bit, ~3 or 4 weeks of instruction.